Priority Start 16

 The Priority Start also has a narrow q-factor of 5.5″ (read more about q-factors on our page Kids’ Pedal Bikes: How to Choose).
 This prevents kids from having to splay their legs while pedaling, making each stroke more efficient.

 Dual Hand Brakes and No Coaster Brake are Ideal for Kids Learning to Ride

 Compared to other 16″ pedal bikes, the Priority Start is an amazing deal for its price.
 The overall quality, lightweight build, and unique belt drive make it a true standout among the crowd.

-Significantly better quality than the ByK, the Start also has a wider seat height range as well as a higher gain ratio that kids will appreciate once they master pedaling (a lower gain ratio makes is easier to start pedaling but limits the overall speed of the bike).
+Significantly better quality than the ByK, the Start also weighs less and has as a higher gain ratio that kids will appreciate once they master pedaling (a lower gain ratio makes it easier to start pedaling but limits the overall speed of the bike).

 The Early Rider Belter is the only other 16″ bike with a belt drive.
-The Belter is an amazing bike with top-notch components from top to bottom, which is reflective of its price tag of $430.
-Better for more adventurous riders, it also has a more aggressive body position.
+The Belter is an amazing bike with top-notch components from top to bottom.
+Better for more adventurous riders, it also has a much more aggressive body position.

 The Priority Start series offers a lot of great features for a pretty decent price tag.
-Lightweight with upright positioning, dual-hand brakes, and no coaster brake, the Priority Start 16″ is a pedal bike for balance bike graduates in at least size 5 pants (training wheels are not included) or as a second pedal bike for kids in at least 4T pants.
+Lightweight with upright positioning, dual-hand brakes, and no coaster brake, the Priority Start 16 is a wicked little pedal bike for balance bike graduates in at least size 5 pants or as a second pedal bike for kids in at least 4T pants.